adarshkhub/surfs_up/README.md

 December Weather Statistics
 ![December Surf Weather Stats](https://user-images.githubusercontent.com/67844710/192931911-48b2392a-60dc-4a42-97bc-f51ee5cfcd1f.png)

+* Bullet list
   *mean temperature of 75°F for June is higher than the mean temperature of 71°F for December *mean precipitation of June, 0.14, is lower than the mean precipitation, 0.22, of December

 ## Summary